Robert Townsend (actor): Career

+As a teenager, Townsend auditioned for parts at Chicago's Experimental Black Actors' Guild and performed in local plays.
+Townsend had a brief uncredited role in the 1975 movie Cooley High.
+He has stated that the film "changed his life" for what he perceived as its true-to-life portrayal of people like him.

-Townsend auditioned to be part of Saturday Night Lives 1980–1981 cast, but was rejected in favor of Eddie Murphy.
+Townsend auditioned to be part of Saturday Night Lives 1980–1981 cast, but he lost the slot to Eddie Murphy.
 In 1982, Townsend appeared as one of the main characters in the PBS series Another Page, produced by Kentucky Educational Television that taught literacy to adults through serialized stories.
 Townsend later appeared in small parts in films like A Soldier's Story (1984), directed by Norman Jewison, and after its success garnered much more substantial parts in films like The Mighty Quinn (1989) with Denzel Washington.
+In 1985, Townsend appeared in a significant supporting role in the cycling drama American Flyers, starring alongside Kevin Costner and Rae Dawn Chong.
+He portrayed Jerome, a close friend and teammate to the lead characters.

 In 1987, Townsend wrote, directed and produced Hollywood Shuffle, a satire based on the hardships and obstacles that African-American actors undergo in the film industry.
 The success of his first project helped him establish himself in the industry.
-Another of his films was The Five Heartbeats based on 1960s R&B male groups and the tribulations of the music industry.
+He directed the very popular stand-up comedy performance Eddie Murphy Raw (1987) which was released in theaters.
+Another of his films, The Five Heartbeats, was based on 1960s R&B male groups and the tribulations of the music industry.
+(He later wrote, directed and produced Making the Five Heartbeats (2018), a documentary film about the production and behind-the-scenes insight into creating the film.)
+Townsend's production company Townsend Entertainment has produced films Playin' for Love, In the Hive and more.

 Townsend created and produced two television variety shows—the CableACE award–winning Robert Townsend and His Partners in Crime for HBO, and the Fox Television variety show Townsend Television (1993).
 He also created and starred in the WB Network's sitcom The Parent 'Hood which originally ran from January 1995 to July 1999.
-In 2018, Townsend also directed 2 episodes for the B.E.T.
-Series American Soul which began airing in 2019.
+In 2018, Townsend also directed two episodes for the BET Series American Soul which began airing in 2019.
 The show is about Don Cornelius and Soul Train.
-Townsend was programming director at the Black Family Channel, but the network folded in 2007.
+Townsend was programming director for the Black Family Channel, but the network folded in 2007.
 Townsend created The Robert Townsend Foundation, a nonprofit organization whose mission is to introduce and help new unsigned filmmakers.
+Townsend directed the 2001 TV movie, Livin' for Love: The Natalie Cole Story, for which Cole won the NAACP Image Award as Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special.
+Townsend also directed two television movies in 2001 and 2002 respectively, Carmen: A Hip Hopera and 10,000 Black Men Named George.